Randomize full MAC address

 Please don't use a single ticket for two different feature requests.
 Thanks in advance :)

-#6 Updated by sajolida about 5 years ago
+#6 Updated by sajolida over 5 years ago

 - Subject changed from Extended mac changer option to Randomize full MAC address

-#11 Updated by anonym about 5 years ago
+#11 Updated by anonym over 5 years ago

 I'd like to start by pointing out that the MAC spoofing feature in Tails is not only about hiding the user's real MAC address, but is trying to achieve multiple goals at the same time, sometimes with tradeoffs due to conflicts between them.
 I recommend that you all read the "Threat model" section of our MAC spoofing design document so you get an understanding of, in particular,